PacoVu/ringcentral-supervision-demo/README.md

 ## Test

-Make an incoming call to `RINGCENTRAL_AGENT_EXT`, answer it and start a conversation.
+Make an incoming call to one of the monitored agents, answer it and start a conversation.

 Watch the conversation transcription on the client app.